C-Trass/Conor-Treacy-/README.md

 # Conor-Treacy-
-A little more about me and my work

 Hi, I’m Conor 👋

 I’m a molecular biophysicist working on fluorescence lifetime imaging, mechanobiology, and quantitative microscopy.

-I am a Research Fellow at Brunel University of London, working in the Esposito Quantitative Biology group.
+I am a Research Fellow at Brunel University of London, in the Esposito Quantitative Biology group.

 Here you’ll find:
 - FLIM and FRET analysis tools